atk4/data/README.md

 Most database mappers are good for accessing and modifying data only, however, Agile Data allows you to build aggregates from your business model.
 Regardless of how many tables you have joined, you can use one model as a source for another model thus embedding (or unioning) query source.

-*Note: This feature is not available yet, but is planned for 1.1.0 release.*
+*Note: This feature is planned for 1.1 release.*

 ### 8. Extensions and Customisation